roshie/switcher-flutter/README.md

 # Project-Switcher ⚡

-A Mobile Application built using Flutter SDK, NodeJS and Micropython to implement Smart Home Automation.
+A Mobile Application built using Flutter SDK, NodeJS, SocketIO and Micropython to implement Smart Home Automation.
 <br>Control your Appliances from Outside your home. 🌟

 ## Snaps ✨